Article

 This could be particularly useful if you’re likely to be impacted by the dividend tax or capital gains tax changes.

-The dividend allowance, the tax-free amount you can earn in share dividends, is being progressively cut.
+The dividend allowance, the tax-free amount you can earn in share dividends, has been progressively cut.
 The allowance, which is on top of the income tax personal allowance, was reduced from £5,000 to £2,000 in 2017.
-It will almost disappear altogether in future, falling to £1,000 in the 2023/24 tax year and to £500 in 2024/25.
+It has now almost disappeared altogether, falling to £1,000 in the 2023/24 tax year and to £500 in 2024/25.

-Meanwhile, Capital gains tax (CGT) is paid on the profits from the disposal of assets.
-There is a CGT annual allowance, £6,000 for 2023/2024, having been reduced from £12,300 in 2022/23, on which an individual pays no tax.
-However, CGT is payable on profits over that – at 10% or 20% depending on your income tax band – plus an additional 8% if the gain is from residential property.
-From next April the allowance falls further to £3,000.
+Meanwhile, Capital Gains Tax (CGT) is paid on the profits from the disposal of assets.
+There is a CGT annual allowance, £3,000 for 2024/2025 and 2025/26, having been as much as £12,300 in 2022/23, on which an individual pays no tax.
+However, CGT is payable on profits over that – from 30th October 2024 at 18% or 24% depending on an individual’s income tax position.

 Read more: How does a Stocks & Shares ISA work?